stellaroux/Viz_ADA/index.md

 ## Introduction

-### Abstract
+It is very often the case that well-known personalities are quoted in speeches given by other individuals, creating a directional relationship from a speaker to a subject.
+These relationships occur between two persons with different characteristics, for example their occupation and their gender.
+As a result, these relationships can be multiple with (very) different natures, where some of these are perhaps more present than others.

+This brings us to the question, how are these relationships distributed?
+In this article, we propose to study and understand the relationships between several individuals according to the occupation and gender of each person involved in a relationship.
+In particular, some of the questions that will be answered in this article are:

+\bullet Are these relationships uniform, i.e., involving people of the same occupation?
+\bullet How are the genders represented according to occupation in each relationship?
+\bullet Are these relationships likely to change over time?

+## Method

 In the following project, we want to establish a graph of relationships between speakers and people mentioned in the quotations.
 Our motivation is to find out if those relationships can be clustered according to certain conditions.
-Predominantly, we will analyse the role of occupations among citations from various nationalities, dates and genders.
+Predominantly, we will analyse the role of occupations among citations for various genders.
 At first, we extract the referred names from each quotation using the SpaCy model.
 We then make a preliminary analysis on the extracted names and their occupation distribution.
 Subsequently, we select additional variables to use for a meaningful clustering.
 We present the found relationships between speakers and referred persons on a graph, whose nodes the clusters and edges represent the “has mentioned” relationship.

-## The data

 ### Speaker/Subject and name inference ?